Hallelujah78/driverTheory/README.md

 - ~~submitting an answer should update the Atlas database in addition to appContext.~~ ~~Have done this but issue with delay from server regarding styling of the selected answer.~~ DONE
 - ~~display if the question is right or wrong upon answering.~~ DONE
 - handle user navigating away from tests by using browser back/forward buttons or simply closing the browser mid test
-- ~~when all questions in a test have been submitted, a button to submit test should be made visible~~ DONE
+- when all questions in a test have been submitted, the test should be automatically submitted
+- when a test has been submitted, the user can review their results by category and question
+- when the user is reviewing their results by question (a list of the questions) - they can click on the question in the list and see the question as it appeared in the test with their answer
 - ~~should not be possible to go to the next question until the current question has been answered, but user can go back and forth through answers already submitted~~ DONE
-- add functionality to 'mark test' button
+- add functionality to 'results' button
 - add enough questions so that we can randomly select a proportionate amount from each category to create a 20 question test
 - for each user there can only be one Test document.
 If they exit a test early without completing it, any Test documents should be deleted.
 We'll have to handle the case where a user may log in from a PC start a test, and then later log in from a phone and start another test.
 The easiest way to handle this would be to check for an existing Test doc before creating our new Test and deleting existing Test docs.
 - allow user to flag questions